apache/iotdb/docs/SystemDesign/DataQuery/AggregationQuery.md

 ## Aggregation query without value filter

 For aggregate queries without value filters, the results are obtained by the `executeWithoutValueFilter()` method and a dataSet is constructed.
-First use the `mergeSameSeries()` method to merge aggregate queries for the same time series.
+First use the `groupAggregationsBySeries` method to merge aggregate queries for the same time series.
 For example: if you need to calculate count(s1), sum(s2), count(s3), sum(s1), you need to calculate two aggregation values of s1, then the pathToAggrIndexesMap result will be: s1-> 0, 3; s2-> 1; s3-> 2.

-Then you will get `pathToAggrIndexesMap`, where each entry is an aggregate query of series, so you can calculate its aggregate value `aggregateResults` by calling the `groupAggregationsBySeries()` method.
+Then you will get `pathToAggrIndexesMap`, where each entry is an aggregate query of series, so you can calculate its aggregate value `aggregateResult` by calling the `aggregateOneSeries` method.
 Before you finally create the result set, you need to restore its order to the order of the user query.
 Finally use the `constructDataSet()` method to create a result set and return it.

-The `groupAggregationsBySeries ()` method is explained in detail below.
+The `aggregateOneSeries()` method is explained in detail below.
 First create an `IAggregateReader`:
 ```
+if (ascAggregateResultList != null && !ascAggregateResultList.isEmpty()) {
     IAggregateReader seriesReader = new SeriesAggregateReader(
-        pathToAggrIndexes.getKey(), tsDataType, context, QueryResourceManager.getInstance()
+        seriesPath, measurements, tsDataType, context, queryDataSource, timeFilter,
+        null, null, true);
+    aggregateFromReader(seriesReader, ascAggregateResultList);
+}
+if (descAggregateResultList != null && !descAggregateResultList.isEmpty()) {
+    IAggregateReader seriesReader = new SeriesAggregateReader(
-        .getQueryDataSource(seriesPath, context, timeFilter), timeFilter, null);
+        seriesPath, measurements, tsDataType, context, queryDataSource, timeFilter,
+        null, null, false);
+    aggregateFromReader(seriesReader, descAggregateResultList);
+}
 ```

 For each entry (that is, series), first create an aggregate result `AggregateResult` for each aggregate query.
-Maintain a boolean list `isCalculatedList`, corresponding to whether each `AggregateResult` has been calculated.
+Maintain a boolean array `isCalculatedArray`, corresponding to whether each `AggregateResult` has been calculated.
 Record the remaining number of functions to be calculated in `remainingToCalculate`.
-The list of boolean values and this count value will make some aggregate functions (such as `FIRST_VALUE`) not need to continue the entire loop process after obtaining the result.
+The array of boolean values and this count value will make some aggregate functions (such as `FIRST_VALUE`) not need to continue the entire loop process after obtaining the result.

 Next, update `AggregateResult` according to the usage method of `aggregateReader` introduced in Section 5.2:

 ```
-while (aggregateReader.hasNextChunk()) {
+while (seriesReader.hasNextFile()) {
+    // cal by file statistics
-  if (aggregateReader.canUseCurrentChunkStatistics()) {
+    if (seriesReader.canUseCurrentFileStatistics()) {
-    Statistics chunkStatistics = aggregateReader.currentChunkStatistics();
+        Statistics fileStatistics = seriesReader.currentFileStatistics();

-    // do some aggregate calculation using chunk statistics
-    ...

-    aggregateReader.skipCurrentChunk();
+        remainingToCalculate =
+            aggregateStatistics(
+            aggregateResultList, isCalculatedArray, remainingToCalculate, fileStatistics);
+        if (remainingToCalculate == 0) {
+            return;
+        }
+        seriesReader.skipCurrentFile();
         continue;
     }

-  while (aggregateReader.hasNextPage()) {
+    while (seriesReader.hasNextChunk()) {
+        // cal by chunk statistics
-	 if (aggregateReader.canUseCurrentPageStatistics()) {
+        if (seriesReader.canUseCurrentChunkStatistics()) {
-	   Statistics pageStatistic = aggregateReader.currentPageStatistics();
+            Statistics chunkStatistics = seriesReader.currentChunkStatistics();

-	   // do some aggregate calculation using page statistics
-      ...

-	   aggregateReader.skipCurrentPage();
+            remainingToCalculate =
+                aggregateStatistics(
+                aggregateResultList, isCalculatedArray, remainingToCalculate, chunkStatistics);
+            if (remainingToCalculate == 0) {
+                return;
+            }
+            seriesReader.skipCurrentChunk();
             continue;
-	 } else {
-	 	BatchData batchData = aggregateReader.nextPage();
-	 	// do some aggregate calculation using batch data
-      ...
         }

+        remainingToCalculate =
+            aggregatePages(
+            seriesReader, aggregateResultList, isCalculatedArray, remainingToCalculate);
+        if (remainingToCalculate == 0) {
+            return;
         }
     }
+}
 ```

-It should be noted that before updating each result, you need to first determine whether it has been calculated (using the isCalculatedList list); after each update, call the isCalculatedAggregationResult () method to update the boolean values in the list  .
+It should be noted that before updating each result, you need to first determine whether it has been calculated (using the `isCalculatedArray` array); after each update, call the `hasFinalResult()` method to update the boolean values in the array  .
 If all values in the list are true, that is, the value of `remainingToCalculate` is 0, it proves that all aggregate function results have been calculated and can be returned.
 ```
+for (int i = 0; i < aggregateResultList.size(); i++) {
-if (Boolean.FALSE.equals(isCalculatedList.get(i))) {
+    if (!isCalculatedArray[i]) {
         AggregateResult aggregateResult = aggregateResultList.get(i);
-  ... // update
+        aggregateResult.updateResultFromStatistics(statistics);
-  if (aggregateResult.isCalculatedAggregationResult()) {
+        if (aggregateResult.hasFinalResult()) {
-    isCalculatedList.set(i, true);
-    remainingToCalculate--;
+            isCalculatedArray[i] = true;
+            newRemainingToCalculate--;
-    if (remainingToCalculate == 0) {
+            if (newRemainingToCalculate == 0) {
-      return aggregateResultList;
+                return newRemainingToCalculate;
+            }
         }
     }
 }
 ```